RobertClayton/bank-tech-test/README.md

 # Bank tech test

-Today, you'll practice doing a tech test.

-For most tech tests, you'll essentially have unlimited time.
-This practice session is about producing the best code you can when there is a minimal time pressure.

-You'll get to practice your OO design and TDD skills.

-You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.

-## Specification

 ### Requirements

 * You should be able to interact with your code via a REPL like IRB or the JavaScript console.
 (You don't need to implement a command line interface that takes input from STDIN.)